 Browse all our current and past campaigns.

-We enhanced the NSW Quitline including:
+We enhanced the NSW Quitline through:

-- online referral form
+- an online referral form for health professionals

-- providing feedback to health professionals
+- providing feedback to health professionals on patients who have enrolled in the call-back service

 - improving the NSW Aboriginal Quitline

-- developing new Quit Kit resources
+- expanding the support services, including new Quit Kit resources and motivational SMS texts

 - establishing tailored smoking cessation support for people diagnosed with cancer.